 - Creating Adaptive Cards attachments, as seen above.

-- Provide speech variations for each response, including SSML modifications which are key for speech based experiences such as telephony
+- Provide speech variations for each response, including Speech Synthesis Markup Language (SSML) modifications, which are key for speech-based experiences such as telephony.

-QnA Maker is a cloud-based service that enables you to extract Question and Answer pairs from existing FAQ-style documents and websites into a knowledgebase that can be manually curated by knowledge experts.
-QnAMaker once integrated into a bot can be used to find the most appropriate answer for any given natural language input, from your custom knowledgebase (KB) of information.
+QnA Maker is a cloud-based service that enables you to extract question-and-answer pairs from existing FAQ-style documents and websites into a knowledge base that can be manually curated by knowledge experts.
+QnA Maker, once integrated into a bot, can be used to find the most appropriate answer for any given natural language input from your custom knowledge base of information.